kirontoo/insomnia-plugin-embark-theme/README.md

 ## Install
 1. Navigate to Preferences > Plugins
-2. In the "Install plugin" field, enter `insomnia-plugin-aura-theme`
+2. In the "Install plugin" field, enter `insomnia-plugin-embark-theme`
 3. Click "Install plugin"
 4. Navigate to Preferences > Themes and you should see the Embark Theme available.